June 22, 2010

 text of the Hebrew Bible inherited by the Tiberian Masoretes.
 Their addition to this

-text form of their accents and vowel signs produced
+text form of the MCS and vowel signs (pointing) produced

 the Masoretic Text.